Shrijeeth/Golang-Fiber-App-Template/README.md

 - **Database Integration**: Incorporates robust database integration to efficiently handle a variety of SQL databases, ensuring seamless data management capabilities.
 - **Cache Integration**: Incorporates robust cache integration to efficiently handle Redis Cache
 - **Cloud Object Storage Integration**: Incorporates robust cloud object storage integration to efficiently handle a variety of unstructured data, ensuring seamless data management capabilities.
+- **Mail Client Integration**: Seamlessly incorporate email functionality into your application, allowing you to send notifications, verification emails, and other important messages to your users.
+This feature enables you to interact with popular email services and APIs for efficient communication with your audience.
 - **Authentication**: Basic authentication is included which supports both normal login mechanism and google login mechanism.
 - **Error Handling**: Implements error handling to provide a better user experience.
 - **Logging**: Configured logging to monitor your application effectively.